masav1997/YandexMapsApp/README.md

 ### Description

 This application works with Yandex.Maps.
-With it, you user build routes, draw polygons and work with labels of different types.
+With it,user can build routes, draw polygons and work with labels of different types.

 ![alt text](https://i.ibb.co/N9tQpRq/2020-02-19-22-41-39.png)